thinkshout/thinkshout/careers/02-software-engineer.md

 ### Compensation Package

 * A competitive salary.
-* Comprehensive benefits package including health insurance with dental, vision, and alternative care, a matching 401k, life insurance, and a very generous 30 days of PTO, including holidays.
+* Comprehensive benefits package including health insurance with dental, vision, and alternative care, a matching 401k, life insurance, short term disability insurance, and a very generous 30 days of PTO, including holidays.
 * Get paid to learn and go to conferences, such as DrupalCon, OSCON, and the Nonprofit Technology Conference.
 * A focus on work/life balance, including a flexible office hours policy.